-It’s rather difficult to work out whether you might even qualify for a refinance, given recent shake-ups to how banks evaluate loan applications, following the royal commission.
+It can be a longer process to work out whether you might even qualify for a refinance, given last year’s shake-up to how banks evaluate loan applications, following the royal commission.

-Over the past five years, banks offered generous refinancing options, allowing home owners and investors to access competitive financing options across the mortgage market.
-While changes to borrowing criteria have made it more difficult for some in recent times, it is still possible for most Aussie borrowers to access a new loan with a lower rate, better terms or more suitable features.
+While changes to lending criteria have made it more difficult for some in recent times, conditions are improving, and it is still possible for most Aussie borrowers to access a new loan with a lower rate, better terms or more suitable features.

 - Your lender’s rate is no longer competitive and lower interest deals are available

 - The value of your property has increased, and you want to access your equity

 - A major change has occurred in your financial or personal situation